sezanzeb/input-remapper/HELP.md

    presses the SHIFT down to modify all other future buttons.
 4. X has another config for "mouse" loaded, which prevents any system default mapping to print the overwritten key "1" into the session.

+But this is a rather complicated approach.
+The mapping of 10 -> 50 would have to be stored somewhere as well.

+**Third idea**: Based on the first idea, instead of using keycodes greater than 255, use unused keycodes starting from 255, going down.
+Issues existed when two buttons with the same keycode are pressed at the same time, so the goal is to avoid such overlaps.
+For example, if keycode 10 should be mapped to Shift_L.
+It is impossible to write "!" using this mapped button and a second keyboard, except if pressing key 10 triggers key-mapper to write key 253 into the /dev device, while mapping key 10 to nothing.
+Unfortunately linux just completely ignores some keycodes.
+140 works, 145 won't, 150 works.

+So back to the second idea.

+# The various mappings

+There are three mappings:

+The first one is in the keycodes file and contains "<10> = 10", which is super redundant but needed for xkb.

+The second one maps "<10>" to characters, modifiers, etc. using symbol files in xkb.

+The third mapping reads the input keycodes from your mouse (also known as system_keycode here) and writes a different one into /dev (also known as target_keycode here).
+It is explained above why.

 # How I would have liked it to be